-168th Wing Medical Group delivers medical and dental Care to Northern Mariana Islands
+168th Wing Medical Group delivers medical and dental care to Northern Mariana Islands

 |0

-This work, 168th Wing Medical Group delivers medical and dental Care to Northern Mariana Islands [Image 3 of 3], by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 168th Wing Medical Group delivers medical and dental care to Northern Mariana Islands, by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-168th Wing Medical Group delivers medical and dental care to Northern Mariana Islands